 - Our Banshees Are Louder: In "Nightwail", a dead elven girl becomes one.
 And then so does the protagonist.

 - Refugee from TV Land: In "Light and Shadow", magic gone awry sets several characters from The Maltese Falcon loose in Bordertown.

 The stories in The Essential Bordertown contain examples of:

-- Make a Wish: the ending of "Hot Water" reveals that the magical events in the story have been a result of this.
+- Make a Wish: The ending of "Hot Water" reveals that the magical events in the story have been a result of a wish.

 The stories in Welcome to Bordertown contain examples of: